-Note that while you may return sound recordings and audiovisual materials from UMD College Park campus libraries to any USMAI library, we encourage you to return those items to the owning location (e.g., Library Media Services or the Michelle Smith Performing Arts Library) to avoid damage.
+Note that while you may return sound recordings and audiovisual materials from UMD College Park campus libraries to any USMAI library, we encourage you to return those items to the owning location (e.g. the Michelle Smith Performing Arts Library) to avoid damage.
 See also:

 Most material may be renewed online 24/7 from the Catalog in My Account.
 Materials that cannot be renewed online include: